spockele/thesis_code/README.md

 ;
 begin source ;
-    n_rays -int- ; Defines the number of sound rays used for propagation end source ;
+    n_rays -int- ; Defines the number of sound rays used for propagation blade_percent -float- ; Defines r = blade_percent * R at which the source is assumed to be located. end source ;
 ;
 begin propagation ;